memtest86plus/memtest86plus/README.md

 Memtest86+ supports both the legacy keyboard interface (using I/O ports 0x60 and 0x64) and USB keyboards (using its own USB device drivers).
 One or the other can be selected via the boot command line, If neither is selected, the default is to use both.
-An additional option on the boot command line is `buggy-usb` which enables the longer initialisation sequence required by some older USB devices.

 Older BIOSs usually support USB legacy keyboard emulation, which makes USB keyboards act like legacy keyboards connected to ports 0x60 and 0x64.
 This